Last updated on October 31st, 2019 at 12:31 am

-These stories help flesh out my understanding of what daughters live through–and often triumph over–and how they make rules they can live with when it comes to dealing with their moms.
-In anticipation of a meeting with my writing mentor, I’ve been reviewing my stack of interviews.
-I realized I’m going to need more – lots more.
+These stories help flesh out my understanding of what daughters of toxic mothers live through–and often triumph over–and how they make rules, they can live with when it comes to dealing with their moms.
+In anticipation of a meeting with my writing mentor, I’ve been reviewing my stack of daughters of toxic moms interviews.
+I realize I’m going to need more responses–a lot more.

-I’ve learned that in order to get authentic stories women need complete freedom in the telling.
-I realize that a step-by-step questionnaire can be overwhelming emotionally or a great starting point.
-If someone chooses to focus on one question and expound for pages, fine with me.
+I’ve learned that to get authentic stories; women need complete freedom in the telling.
+I realize that a step-by-step questionnaire can be overwhelming emotionally or a great starting point if someone chooses to focus on one question and expound for pages, fine with me.
 My goal is to gather a wide range of information on the topic of how women deal with toxic mothers.

-In my own case I know that my view of my mother changed as I matured.
+In my case, I know that my view of my mother changed as I matured.

-I did an interview last night with a woman who had an incredible story.
+I did a phone interview with the daughter of a toxic mom who had an incredible story.
 She was quick to point out that she wasn’t perfect, but she had been clean and sober for 13 years.
 Her current life included working with others in recovery.
 Her past life included stepping over strange men her mother brought home.

-So, I’m asking my readers to consider being part of the process.
+So, I’m asking for women who have survived toxic mothers to consider being part of my process.

-If you can, please copy the questions below to a fresh page, or use the Confessions pdf – fill in the answers and e-mail them to me at firstname.lastname@example.org.
-To be clear, I’m asking you to send this questionnaire to me directly – not to post it to the 8WD website.
+If you are a daughter of a toxic mother, please copy the questions below to a new page to complete, or highlight them and right mouse click to print, or use The Toxic Mom Toolkit Research Questions pdf.
+Fill in the answers and send them to me.
+To be clear, I’m asking you to send this questionnaire to me directly.

-In the future I will credit these statements to initials, age, and home state only to protect everyone involved and I hope encourage real sharing.
+In the future, I will credit answers to initials, age, and home state only to protect everyone involved, and I hope to encourage real sharing.
 I will need to confirm that you are who you say who you are and that I’ve indeed had contact with you.
 I may also need to schedule phone interviews to flesh out individual stories.

 One last thought.
 If it doesn’t make sense for you to participate and you know someone who might want to, please forward a link to this story to that person.

-- Tell us about you.
-What year where you born and where does your birth fit in among siblings?
+1. Tell us about you.
+What year were you born, and where does your birth fit in among siblings?
 Please provide a basic description of your parents/family.
 Did your family grow through adoption or foster placement?

-- Describe the relationship with your mother in three segments: as a child, a teen and young adult.
+3. Describe the relationship with your mother in three segments: as a child, a teen, and a young adult.

-- Describe your current relationship with your mother.
-Given your current levels of contact how are you viewed within your family?
+11. Describe your current relationship with your mother.
+Given your current levels of contact, how are you viewed within your family?

-- Do you experience personal guilt, social guilt or remorse about decisions you’ve made regarding your mother?
+14. Do you experience personal guilt, social guilt, or remorse about the decisions you’ve made regarding your mother?